trade-tariff/trade-tariff-backend/db/rules_of_origin/roo_schemes_uk/articles/dcts-ldcs/origin_processes.md

 ## Annex A - Form A

-Form A (https://www.gov.uk/guidance/completing-generalised-scheme-of-preferences-form-a) must bear a:
+Form A <a href="https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/948751/Certificate_of_origin_-_FORM_A.pdf" target="_blank">(Form A - Generalized System of Preferences - Certificate of Origin (publishing.service.gov.uk))</a> must either bear a:

 $LegislativeList
   * &nbsp; &bull; &nbsp; serial number; or